10 Cybersecurity Myths That Break DPDP Compliance (2026 Guide)

 Charu Pel

-However, many businesses still rely on outdated assumptions that create serious risks, including:
+However, many businesses still rely on outdated assumptions that lead to:

 • Data breaches